depau/3dprint-wiki/wiki/printers.md

 ---
 layout: default
-title: 3D printers
+title: 3D printers (FDM)
 nav_order: 2
 ---

-# 3D printers
+# 3D printers (FDM)

 Below is a list of printers at various price points that are generally considered great for ther price.

+The printers listed below are FDM printers - i.e. they work with a spool of filament.
+If you're interested in resin printers, see the [resin printers]({{ site.base_url }}/printers-resin/) page.

 *Note: all measurements are in millimeters (mm).
 All prices are in USD$.*